brycewray/hugo-site/content/posts/2019/04/why-left-ulysses.md

 For me, *for now*, it will do.
 And, just in case I haven't made my meaning sufficiently clear&nbsp;.&nbsp;.&nbsp;.

 One important thing I've gained through the transition to [Markdown](/posts/2019/03/mark-it-down/)-flavored [plain text](/posts/2019/03/plain-truth/) is tremendous freedom for the future.
-If the day comes that iA Writer either ceases to exist or simply winds up on my bad side one day for reasons I can't currently predict---well, there's a great, big world of Markdown-savvy apps out there, with more on the way.
+If the day comes that iA Writer either ceases to exist or simply winds up on my bad side one day for reasons I can't currently predict --- well, there's a great, big world of Markdown-savvy apps out there, with more on the way.

 So, yes, iA Writer, *for now*, I welcome your icon to the center positions on the docks of my Mac and iPad, and also to a presence in the Honored Four apps always visible at the bottom of my iPhone home screen.
 Just be sure you keep earning your presence there.
 Above all, don't get too comfortable.